artsy/artsy.github.io/_posts/2019-04-05-omakase-typescript.markdown

 }
 ```

-> Note: if you find the naming of Java and JavaScript confusing (it is) - that's because when JavaScript was being
+> Note: if you find the naming of Java and JavaScript confusing (it is, they are two completely separate
-> created, Java was looking to be really the next hot language to work with (it did turn out that way for a few
+> programming languages, no link at all.)
+JavaScript was named that way because Java was looking to be really the
+> next hot language (it did turn out that way for a decade or two, but now JavaScript is usually the first language
-> decades, but now JavaScript is usually the first language people have heard of.)
+> people have heard of.)

 Aside from having a lot more lines, the Java version comes with a lot of words that aren't necessarily about
 telling the computer exactly what to do, e.g. `class Main {`, `public static void main(String[] args) {`, `}` and